google/WebFundamentals/src/content/en/fundamentals/web-components/examples/howto-checkbox.md

 is set to true or the `disabled` attribute is applied, the checkbox sets `aria-disabled="true"` and set `tabindex="-1"`.

+Warning: Just because you _can_ build a custom element checkbox, doesn't necessarily mean that you _should_.
+As this example shows, you will need to add your own keyboard, labeling, and ARIA support.
+It's also important to note that the native `<form>` element will NOT submit values from a custom element.
+You will need to wire that up yourself using AJAX or a hidden `<input>` field.
+For these reasons it can often be preferrable to use the built-in `<input type="checkbox">` instead.

 ## Reference {: #reference }

 - [Checkbox Pattern in ARIA Authoring Practices 1.1][checkbox-pattern]